Xilinx/xma-samples/copy-filter/README.md

 A dynamic library (.so) file will be generated after a successful plugin compilation process.

-Note: Once a kernel+plugin pair is compiled that can be used with different higher level applications.
+**Note:** Once a kernel+plugin pair is compiled that can be used with different higher level applications.
 This package provides a standalone application as an example.
-This package also provides instructions to access a FFMpeg application for this copy kernel+plugin pair.
+This package also provides instructions to download a FFMpeg filter integrating this kernel+plugin pair.

 ### Standalone application Compilation
 The application code is the higher level host application.
 The application code interacts with the FPGA through the plugin API.